TisJez/spring-learning-project/README.md

 # Spring Project Test 1

 This is a practice project for the Spring Framework.
+This project was built using Maven.

 ## Project Overview
 This project simulates a system that retrieves users' personal information from a local CSV file.
 The data is fetched based on the user's ID, and the system can be accessed either via a server or locally.